mart337i/Iot_case_report/README.md

     - Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
     - My Config -> [Supervisor](#supervisor_custom)

+- Framework
+  - fastapi:
+    -  A modern, fast web framework for building APIs with Python based on standard Python type hints.
+  - SQLAlchemy:
+    - A powerful SQL toolkit and Object-Relational Mapping (ORM) library for Python that allows for flexible database access and management.
+  - uvicorn:
+    - An ASGI server implementation for Python, serving as a lightning-fast foundation for ASGI applications like those built with FastAPI.
+  - logging:
+    - A standard Python library for implementing flexible event logging systems for applications and libraries.
+  - mariadb:
+    - A Python library that facilitates connection to MariaDB databases, enabling operations like queries, updates, and schema changes.
+  - mysqlclient:
+    - A fork of MySQL-python, it is a Python database connector for connecting to MySQL databases that provides compatibility with MySQL and MariaDB.
+  - gunicorn:
+    - A Python WSGI HTTP Server for UNIX systems that serves as a reliable and efficient interface between web applications and web servers.

 <a name="dashboard-api-and-website"></a>

 ### Dashboard API and Website